Access to the service is free however certain transactions may attract a fee, see current fees and charges brochure.

 There are certain requirements you need to have before you may use Police Bank Internet Banking.

 Police Bank Mobile Banking is an internet based banking service.
-You can access Police Bank Mobile Banking through your Smartphone or any mobile phone that provides Internet access and uses a Windows Mobile based browsers, however, screen appearance may vary from mobile to mobile.
+You can access Police Bank Mobile Banking through your Smartphone or any mobile device that provides Internet access and uses an Internet Browser, however, screen appearance may vary from device to device and depending on the browser you are using.

 Items marked with an asterisk (*) indicate it is not available on Police Bank Mobile Banking.